 - Marijuana can be harmful to adolescent brain development.
 Some studies also link it to a higher risk of mood disorders, anxiety, and other cognitive problems.
-Among those already at risk of schizophrenia or psychotic disorders, the drug has been shown to increase the risk of psychotic episodes and has been linked to increased risk for the emergence of such disorders.
+For those already at risk of schizophrenia or psychotic disorders, the drug can increase the risk of psychotic episodes.

-- It is foolish to legalize another intoxicating substance when the state is in the midst of a drug crisis, especially as some professionals argue that marijuana is a ‘gateway drug’ that can lead to the use of more dangerous substances.
+- New Hampshire is in the midst of a drug crisis.
+Some professionals argue that marijuana is a ‘gateway drug’ that can lead to the use of more dangerous substances.
 Thus, legalizing marijuana could worsen the problems New Hampshire is already facing.

-- Any revenue gained from legalization would be largely offset by the additional costs of regulation.
+- Any revenue gained from legalization could be offset by the costs of regulation.

-- Driving under the influence of marijuana is dangerous, but is far more difficult to detect than blood alcohol levels, making enforcement a challenge.
+- Driving under the influence of marijuana is dangerous.
+It is extremely difficult to detect marijuana-intoxicated driving, making enforcement a challenge.

 Legalizes and taxes marijuana for adults over age twenty-one.
 A Cannabis Control Commission, similar to the Liquor Commission, would be responsible for licensing and enforcement.
-The bill also allows limited home-growing of marijuana for personal use and legalizes hemp.
+The bill also allows limited home-growing of marijuana for personal use.

 Legalizes and taxes marijuana sales at a rate of 8% of the retail sale price.
 The bill allows towns and cities to regulate marijuana sales as it relates to the agricultural use of land.
 The bill does not lay out further regulations of marijuana.